Admyral-Security/admyral/README.md

 ## Enterprise Version
 As of now, our project does not have a dedicated Enterprise version.
-If you represent an MSSP or an Enterprise and would like to discuss potential collaborations of Admyral, please do not hesitate to reach out.
+If you represent an MSSP or an Enterprise and would like to discuss potential collaborations with Admyral, please do not hesitate to reach out.
 You can contact Chris directly at [chris@admyral.com](mailto:chris@admyral.com) for more details and to start a conversation.
 We are excited about the possibility of working together to meet your specific business needs and to expand the capabilities of our project in a way that benefits your organization.